-The snowball fight is over, my teenage daughter the clear winner, the banana muffins are on the cooking rack, and the kids are quietly playing Minecraft in the family room.
+The snowball fight is over, my teenage daughter the clear winner, the banana muffins are on the cooling rack, and the kids are quietly playing Minecraft in the family room.
 It’s cold outside, though sunny, and I’m sitting at my desk reading about Columbine.

 Outside, in the real world, the world not paused by snow, more than a hundred teenagers from Marjory Stoneman Douglas High School are addressing the Florida legislature.
 As one headline read: “Florida Students Began With Optimism.
 Then They Spoke to Lawmakers.”
 There are those in politics questioning if the students are really actors, or whether because they’re teens they’ll lose interest and be sent away once they hit resistance.
 The people with those questions must never have spent much time with students.